maxpumperla/askmybook/README.md

 # Ask my book

-This si just a litle test.
+This si just a litle test; for gramar purposes.

 1. Create and fill in `.env` using `.env.example` as an example.
 You will need a `RESEMBLE_API_KEY`, `OPENAI_API_KEY`, and a `SECRET_KEY` for Heroku.